abuzar996/TernoaApi/README.md

 npm run build
 ```

+## Deployment
+Automatic deployment is available on CleverCloud

 ## Information
 Ternoa-API handles the data of all marketplaces users, it manages the data of all the marketplaces and also handles faucet claims for test caps.
 This API is linked to SecretNFT app and it's api.
 Don't hesitate to have a look on those two repositories on our organisation [github](https://github.com/capsule-corp-ternoa.)